tkokhing/boyPython/ssL_grader+/README.md

 ## COUNTRY AND INDUSTRY FOR STUDY

-4. The selected industries were chosen as they each have their unique characteristics ( **bold** in Table 1).
+4. The selected industries were chosen as they each have their own unique characteristics ( **bold** in Table 1).
 Within each industry, the polarities, positive and negative, were provided to guide the selection of websites  so that to provide contrast for deeper analysis.

 S/N | Industry | Characteristic |  Polarity (+ve)   |   Polarity (–ve)